Accessible Music Education Study Group

 Cost and Registration

 There is no charge for the study group, but individuals must register by submitting the registration form.

-There will be five sessions, each three hours in length.
+There will be six sessions, each three hours in length.
 There will also be online engagement for all participants between the sessions.

 Times and Location